profrobwells/first-llm-classifier/docs/index.md

 ## Who can take it

 Anyone who has dabbled with code and AI is qualified for this class.
-A curious mind and good attitude are all that’s required.
+A curious mind and good attitude are all that’s required, but a familiarity with the Python programming language will certainly come in handy.

 ## Table of contents